-• It is steeped in history, its origins dating back 6,000 years, and much of its evolution is still clearly in evidence in the landscape today.

-Dyke Hills and Wittenham Clumps

-It is surrounded by beautiful countryside, including both the River Thames and the River Thame, Wittenham Clumps and the Hurst Water Meadow, all of which are

-- easily accessible to residents and visitors alike and provide almost unlimited opportunities to walk and explore. - It boasts a number of interesting and varied buildings in and around the picturesque High Street, including the majestic Dorchester Abbey and the adjoining accredited Museum.
+- It is steeped in history, its origins dating back 6,000 years, and much of its evolution is still clearly in evidence in the landscape today. - It is surrounded by beautiful countryside, including both the River Thames and the River Thame, Wittenham Clumps and the Hurst Water Meadow, all of which are easily accessible to residents and visitors alike and provide almost unlimited opportunities to walk and explore.
+The Thames Path, a national trail, passes close by.
+Access to open spaces is valued by villagers and visitors.

-Dorchester Abbey

-Abbey Guest House

-Commercial facilities include a village shop, hotels and restaurants, tea-rooms, hair salon, and other small business premises.

-The Co-Op

-'Hair' of Dorchester

-Community run facilities include the village hall, allotments, a large recreation ground with a sports pavilion, tennis courts and children's play area.

-The Pavilion

-Play area and tennis courts

-The allotments

-- It offers its residents and visitors a range of cultural and recreational leisure facilities through its many clubs and associations. - Its pre-school and primary school, and other facilities for young families, provide the opportunity for children to begin their development and early education without the need to travel outside the village. - People like living in Dorchester.
+- It boasts a number of interesting and varied buildings in and around the picturesque High Street, including the majestic Dorchester Abbey and the adjoining accredited Museum. - · Commercial facilities include a village shop, hotels and restaurants, tea-rooms, hair salon, and other business premises, including a variety of enterprises at Queenford Farm to the north of the village. - Community run facilities include the village hall, allotments, a large recreation ground with a sports pavilion, tennis courts and children's play area.
+Recreational activities are also enjoyed on the rivers Thame and Thames. - It offers its residents and visitors a range of cultural and recreational leisure facilities through its many clubs and associations. - · Its pre-school and primary school, and other facilities for young families, provide the opportunity for children to begin their development and early education without the need to travel outside the village. - People like living in Dorchester.
 If they move they tend to do so within the village.
 Residents who remain here through their retirement appreciate the range of facilities suitable for their particular age group.

-3.1.2.
-Vision and objectives
+3.1.2 Vision and objectives

 Dorchester will retain its unique character by continuing to evolve as a supportive, lively, economically active community that respects and enhances its historic and natural environment.
 We will meet this vision by attaining the following objectives across these themes:

-- Historic and Natural Environment: To nurture and protect the natural and built environment of the village for future generations to enjoy. - Housing: To ensure new housing, extensions and other residential development respect the character of the village, to promote a range of housing size and type to meet the needs of residents and to encourage high standards of environmental performance in all residential development. - Tourism and Leisure: To promote and manage sustainable tourism to enhance the cultural and economic well-being of the village, to retain and promote recreational facilities for all members of the community and to preserve the character and nature of the village for its residents and visitors; having appropriate regard for the potential conflict between vehicular traffic and the safety of residents, cyclists and pedestrians. - Economy: To support enterprises providing employment in the village and promote small businesses contributing to the economic well-being of the community.
+- Historic and Natural Environment: To nurture and protect the natural and built environment of the village for future generations to enjoy. - Housing: To ensure new housing, extensions and other residential development respect the character of the village, to promote a range of housing size and type to meet the needs of residents and to encourage high standards of environmental performance in all residential development. - Tourism and Leisure: To promote and manage sustainable tourism to enhance the cultural and economic well-being of the village, to retain and promote recreational facilities for all members of the community and to preserve the character and nature of the village for its residents and visitors; having appropriate regard for the potential conflict between vehicular traffic and the safety of residents, cyclists and pedestrians. - Economy: To support enterprises providing employment in the village and promote small businesses contributing to the economic wellbeing of the community.

-3.1.3.
-SWOT analysis
+3.1.3 SWOT analysis